guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 We have the chating dataset that can train ChatGPT to chat with human, which can accept these human instructions:

 1. Human instruction that ask policy model to call the search system to find the related data.
-The policy model transform natural language to code to call the search system.
+The policy model transforms natural language to code to call the search system.

 2. Human instruction that confirm to do the editing of related data, when human think ChatGPT's response is wrong.